lefosg/cicd-attacks/README.md

 ## Vulnerabilities analysed:
 1. Enable Debug Logging ([GH](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/troubleshooting-workflows/enabling-debug-logging)) -> Do not enable this option since it may output sensitive logs that you do not want to be visible (e.g., env vars with their values)

 2. Always declare explicit permissions at workflow/job level.
-The problem is not just to declare the workflow/job permissions, but also, the fact that some tokens have access on other resources.
+Note, the problem is not just to declare the workflow/job permissions, but also, the fact that some tokens have access on other resources.